CTMM-TraIT/CLUC-Data/README.md

 we prepare a tranSMART server.
 You can visit it via [https://transmart.ctmm-trait.nl](https://transmart.ctmm-trait.nl) or [transmart.thehyve.net](http://transmart.thehyve.net).(Username: cluc_data, password: test_case)

-## Paper on CLUC data
+## How to reference CLUC data
+Currently, you could reference CLUC data by the URL <a href="http://cluc.trait-platform.org/" target="_blank">cluc.trait-platform.org</a> or the paper:

+> Hoogstrate Y, Zhang C, Senf A, Bijlard J, Hiltemann S, van Enckevort D, et al. Integration of EGA secure data access into Galaxy.
+F1000Res [Internet].
+2016 Dec 12 [cited 2016 Dec 21];5.
+Available from: https://f1000research.com/articles/5-2841/v1/pdf

-A paper on CLUC data is currently prepared.
-More information to follow.
+Preferably and eventually, you need to refer to the CLUC data paper, which is still in preparation.
+More information to follow soon.